daily routine planner

 Designing an Evening Routine for Deep Relaxation

 Just as important as the morning, your evening routine signals to your body and mind that it’s time to wind down and prepare for restful sleep.
-This is critical for recovery, memory consolidation, and overall health.
-According to the **National Sleep Foundation**, adults need 7-9 hours of quality sleep per night.
+Here’s critical for recovery, memory consolidation, and overall health.
+According to the National Sleep Foundation, adults need 7-9 hours of quality sleep per night.

+Start by setting a consistent bedtime.
+Then, establish a wind-down period of at least 60 minutes before you plan to sleep.
+This period should be screen-free or involve using blue light filters.
 Activities could include reading a physical book, taking a warm bath, gentle stretching, listening to calming music, or spending quiet time with loved ones.
 Avoid heavy meals, intense exercise, or stressful conversations close to bedtime.

 Essential Time Management Strategies for Daily Life